Gagan-Adiwal/Gallery-website-JS/README.md

-# Gallery-website-JS
+📸 ClassyGallery

+A modern, elegant, and fully responsive photo gallery website.

-A clean and elegant photo gallery website built with HTML, CSS, and JavaScript.
-Features a stylish navbar, responsive grid layout, smooth hover effects, and mobile-friendly design.
-Perfect for showcasing images, portfolios, or creative work with a classy touch.
+ClassyGallery is a clean and stylish gallery website designed to showcase images, portfolios, or creative projects in a professional way.
+Built with HTML, CSS, and JavaScript, it features a sleek navigation bar, smooth hover effects, and a mobile-friendly layout that adapts beautifully to all screen sizes.

+🚀 Features

+🎨 Modern Design – Minimal yet classy UI

+📱 Fully Responsive – Works perfectly on mobile, tablet, and desktop

+🖼️ Gallery Layout – Clean grid-based image display

+🌐 Sticky Navbar – Easy navigation with active state highlighting

+✨ Hover Effects – Smooth transitions for an interactive feel

+⚡ Lightweight – Fast-loading and optimized structure

+🛠️ Technologies Used

+HTML5 – Structure

+CSS3 – Styling, Flexbox, Grid, Animations

+JavaScript (Vanilla) – Interactivity